fbpx

 New Englanders have learned to welcome the end of summer despite the portent of bitter cold waiting just around the bend, glorying in autumn’s bounty with a full slate of New England fall activities.
 Many celebrate the harvest, harkening to the early days of settlement when a bounteous crop meant winter survival.

 Apple picking remains a favorite fall pastime with apple orchards nearly as proliferous as autumn leaves.
 Our usual favorite is Lost Acres Orchard in Granby, Connecticut.
-This small family-run orchard offers pick-your-own and pre-picked apples in a number of varieties as well as a bounty of cider and exceptional baked goods.
+This small family-run fruit farm and bakery offers pick-your-own and pre-picked apples in a number of varieties as well as a bounty of cider and exceptional baked goods.
 Head over at lunch time and enjoy a scrumptious farm-cooked meal on the outdoor covered patio.
 Weekends welcome hayrides and a chance to watch the cider pressing in action.

 There are few New England treats as quintessential and revered as the apple cider donut, and Red Apple Farm in Phillipston, Massachusetts offers an award-winning culinary experience.
 In fact, you can make a day of it at Red Apple Farm, picking apples, visiting the farm store and sealing the deal with a fresh plate of home-smoked barbecue perfectly paired with the hard apple cider or local brews.
 Enjoy live music on select weekends while reveling in the perfect view of the fall color over Wachusett Mountain.

 For a harvest of a different kind, why not try cranberries.
 There are few places outside of New England where you can tour a working cranberry farm and join in the fun of the harvest.
 Cranberry Bog Tours offers just such an experience, taking visitors out onto a working bog to learn about one of New England’s most historic industries.
-It’s a new way to view the colors of the season as cranberries begin ripening for harvest beginning in September.
+It’s a new way to view the colors of the season as cranberries begin ripening for harvest beginning in September and an unusual New England fall bucket list item to check off your list.

 If you’re looking for a way to soak up all that magnificent regional fall beauty while experiencing something new, you’ll find an A-list of fall activities in New England to meet your goals.
 Start with the Mount Washington Cog Railway, where steam engines chug the three and a quarter miles to the summit of New Hampshire’s Mount Washington.
 That’s a steep 25 percent grade you’re covering to reach the 6,288-foot summit, so sit back and let someone else do the work.